davidgasquez/handbook/Data/Metrics.md

 ## Metric Trees

 A metric tree is a logical representation of a business' growth model in a graph form.
 It's a simplified representation of how inputs flow into outputs.
+The [metric tree concept is really a way of expressing a causal model of how a business works](https://sqlpatterns.com/p/debugging-your-business-with-data)!

 - Metric trees are composed of:
   - Output metrics